Cuba names 'terrorists' it shot dead on American speedboat - and claims they tried to plot 'infiltration' of communist island

 GB NEWS

-Four people have been killed and six have injured after Cuban authorities opened fire on a “violating speedboat” from the United States, which approached the coast of Villa Clara, a province in the centre of country.
+Four people were shot dead and six more were injured after Cuban authorities opened fire on a US-flagged “violating speedboat”, which approached the coast of Villa Clara, a province in the centre of country.

 Cuba’s Interior Ministry said the speedboat was registered to the state of Florida, but was found in Cuban waters on Wednesday morning, local time.